beentaken/CSCI358_2014/HW/HW7.md

 - respond
 	- big people look scary and might be able to solve a issue

 ##b.
-Consider an example of a physical security mechanism that doesn’t fall into one of the above
+Consider an example of a physical security mechanism that doesn’t fall into one of the above classes.
-classes.
 See how it serves with respect to the mantra.

-ID Card/ Token

-it it used for access but not preventation
+ID Card/ Token; It used for access but not preventation

 ##c.
 Are there equivalents to all or some of the five components in the context of information security?
 What, if any, would they be and why?

+###Reference
+Cherdantseva and J. Hilton, "A Reference Model of Information Assurance & Security," Availability, Reliability and Security (ARES), 2013 Eighth International Conference on , vol., no., pp.546-555, IEEE, doi: 10.1109/ARES.2013.72, 2–6 September 2013.
+The new IAS-octave

+- confidentiality
+- integrity
+- availability
+- Accountability
+- Auditability
+- Authenticity
+- Non-repudiation
+- Privacy

 #2.
 Read the Scientific America article that can be found in `HW7-People-Tricked.pdf`.
 Consider the effect this type of effect, `choice blindness`, might have in making choices on the internet.
 Try and think of a way this could be exploited in an online attack.